cse110-sp24-group4/cse110-sp24-group4/admin/team.md

 I am a third year Math - Computer Science major in Sixth!
 I am also currently a RA at Sixth and I _love love_ travelling to new places.
 Little fact : I have travelled to over 60 cities!!

 ## [Kekoa Pickett](https://kekoa-pickett.github.io/Pages/)
 I am a third year Computer Science major in Marshall!
-I love competing in any fun activities, especially basketball (go Heat) and football.
+I love competing in any fun activities, especially football and basketball (go Heat).
 I also spent my second year in North Carolina attending a different college.

 # [Team Introduction Video](https://youtu.be/3jJCrGZnTY0)